luizcavalcanti/genetic-algorithms/README.md

 ### How to improve individual selection for mating?

-If the mating pool get too big by inserting the same individuals multiple times to reflect their fitness/chance of survival, we can use [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling).
+If the mating pool gets too big by inserting the same individuals multiple times to reflect their fitness/chance of survival, we can use [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling).
 That method draws a individual from the regular population and tests a probability for keeping it tied to its fitness.
 If it's rejected, a new individual is drawn from the population.
 This avoid the creation of a proper mating poll, saving lots of memory, specially in bigger problem spaces, but takes much more cpu time/cycles.

 ## Libraries and frameworks
 * Python
   * [DEAP](https://github.com/DEAP/deap) - distributed evolutionary framework.
 Has a very robust genetic algorithm implementation, capable of working with almost any alphabet.
+* Java
+  * [Jenetics](http://jenetics.io/) - advanced Genetic Algorithm, Evolutionary Algorithm and Genetic Programming library, respectively, written in modern day Java.

 ## Content of this repo